-Building sprees that began in the early 1900s spread across Hawaii with no concern for desecrating places of cultural significance or taro farmland; so it is incredible that this land system running from the mountains to the sea, known as an ahupua'a, still exists.
+Building sprees that began in the early 1900s spread across Hawaii with no concern for desecrating places of cultural significance or taro farmland, making it more remarkable that this land system running from the mountains to the sea, known as an ahupua'a, still exists.

 The Morgan family, descendants of Dr. Gerrit P. Judd, land-owner after King Kamehameha III, have diligently kept the integrity of the area intact while providing a financial base to preserve Kualoa's 4000 acres on Oahu.